policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 # Policy Priority Inference

 <div class="pt-3 social-snippet">
-A research programme on policy impact evaluation for a multi-dimensional and complex world.</div>
+A research programme about policy impact evaluation for a multi-dimensional and complex world.</div>

 {{% /backgrounded-section %}}